Search

 1986 Abandons Financial Independence product for lack of fit with core brokerage business.

 1987 Completes management-led buyback from Bank of America for $280 million.
-In September, The Charles Schwab Corporation (the parent corporation) completes IPO of eight million shares at $16.50.
+In September, The Charles Schwab Corporation (the parent corporation) completes IPO.
 In October, the stock market crashes, exposing Schwab to critical margin exposure.

 1988 Advisor Source, partnership with independent investment advisors takes off.
 The early day-traders: a 900 number hawks news and tips to trading junkies.